Xeno-Life/Xeno/README.md

 #### R-Score

-The R-Score is a metric that indicates how accurately a particular search result fits a user's profile based on the 'relevance algorithm.'
-It is based on a few components, including demographics (location, age, etc), previously searched/clicked/liked links, as well as friends' activity.
+The R-Score is a metric that indicates how accurately a particular search result fits a user's profile based on the relevance algorithm.
+It is based on a few components, including demographics (location, age, etc), previously searched/clicked/liked links, as well as friends' activities.

 #### Natural Language Algorithm Explanation